kjtkanaly/ChessThing/README.md

     - [x] Require Castling to check for the king passing through check
     - [x] Move the rook along with the king
   - [ ] Prevent moves to be made that puts one's team in check
+    - [ ] Update the check process and pos list to not rely on piece values
+    - [ ] Simplify gatherPossibleMoves in Movement Logic
+    - [ ] Ahhhhh